 Properties that may be difficult to insure

 Another consideration for buildings and contents insurance is the location's crime rate.
 High-risk areas might see higher premiums or stricter conditions.
-It's advisable to shop around and compare different insurers to find a policy that suits your specific circumstances.
+Shop around and compare different insurers to find a policy that suits your specific circumstances.

 Valuing your home and contents for insurance